Meals, Entertainment, and Gift Deductions

 Meal Expenses While Traveling

-A taxpayer can deduct meal expenses as part of an entertainment setting for business associates or clients, even if the dining occurs in the taxpayer's tax home unless the taxpayer claims an excessive amount habitually, in which case a stricter Tax Court rule, known as the Sutter rule, will be applied, allowing the taxpayer to only deduct meal costs that exceeded what would normally be spent.
+A taxpayer can deduct meal expenses as part of an entertainment setting for business associates or clients, even if the dining occurs in the taxpayer's tax home unless the taxpayer claims an excessive amount habitually, in which case a stricter Tax Court rule, the Sutter rule, will apply, allowing only the deduction of meal costs exceeding what would normally be spent.

 However, meals eaten while traveling on business are deductible only if they are eaten away from the tax home and only if the business trip involves an overnight stay.
-Travel meals can be deducted either as ½ of actual costs, including taxes + tips, or ½ of the federal per diem rate allowed to federal employees while traveling.
-The per diem rate varies according to the location of travel, but ranges between $45 and $75.
-If the cost of the meals does not exceed ½ of the per diem rate, then the entire cost of the meals can be deducted by claiming the per diem rate.
-Indeed, if the meals are less than ½ of the per diem rate, then not only can the entire cost be deducted, but the taxpayer can even receive a small handout from the government by being able to claim more than 100% of the meal expense!
-If their per diem rate is chosen, then receipts of actual costs do not have to be kept but the taxpayer must substantiate the travel.
+Travel meals can be deducted either as 1/2 of actual costs, including taxes + tips, or 1/2 of the federal per diem rate allowed to federal employees while traveling.
+The per diem rate varies according to the location of travel, but ranges between $80 and $110, as of 2024.
+If the cost of the meals does not exceed 1/2 of the per diem rate, then the entire cost of the meals can be deducted by claiming the per diem rate.
+Indeed, if the meals are less than 1/2 of the per diem rate, then not only can the entire cost be deducted, but the taxpayer can even receive a small handout from the government by being able to claim more than 100% of the meal expense!
+If the per diem rate is chosen, then receipts of actual costs need not be kept but the travel must be substantiated.
 Note, too, that if the per diem method is chosen, then it must be used to deduct all travel meals for the year and it can only be applied to deductible meals while traveling, not to meals eaten in an entertainment setting.
-Current per diem rates can be found in IRS Publication 1542 or by using the database at the US General Services Administration (GSA) Per Diem Rates, where rates for specific locales can be found by entering the city and state or the ZIP Code or by clicking on the map.
+Current per diem rates can be found by using the database at the US General Services Administration (GSA) Per Diem Rates, where rates for specific locales can be found by entering the city and state or the ZIP Code or by clicking on the map.

 The 50% deduction limit does not apply to employers if they include the reimbursements as taxable compensation, since the employees will pay both ordinary and employment taxes on the compensation; otherwise, the 50% rule applies.
 The 50% rule also applies to sales taxes on meals and tips.
 Workers subject to the Department of Transportation's hours of service limits can deduct 80% of their meals.